Traditional Music Demonstration by Hiromu Motonaga and Azumi Yamano

 a)Not open to public

-b)FREE and open to public, pre-registration required
+b)FREE and open to public, Free admission, and registration is recommended

 |KUALA LUMPUR||Demonstration <OPEN to PUBLIC>